akerber47/akerber47.github.io/reading.md

 sit down and think hard about what I've read in the past that's valuable.

 ### 2020 April
+- Laura Lippman, *Lady in the Water*
+- Stephane Faroult, *The Art of SQL*
+- Louise Candlish, *Those People*
 - David N. Blank-Edelman ed., *Seeking SRE*
 - Thomas A. Limoncelli et al, *The Practice of Cloud System Administration*
 - Adrian Mouat, *Using Docker*